This post may contain affiliate links.

 Optional Step 4: Use a Blade or Cooktop Scraper

-Just hold the single-edge razor blade or scraper at a 45-degree angle and slowly and gently scrape the remaining residue with the scraper.
-Your goal here is to get under the burned-on food and mess without scratching or damaging the stovetop.
+Hold the single-edge razor blade or scraper at a 45-degree angle and slowly and gently scrape the remaining residue with the scraper.
+Your goal is to get under the burned-on food and mess without scratching or damaging the stovetop.

 If not done correctly, the razor can leave permanent scratches on the glass stove top, which can be hard to remove later.
 So take your time when using the razor blade.